RabbitSeries/AdventofCode/README.md

 `{ DecimalDigits , }`|value of DecimalDigits |infinity `{ DecimalDigits , DecimalDigits }`|value of DecimalDigits before the comma |value of DecimalDigits after the comma

+Remark: the backreferenced term inside parenthesis is the final regex matched result, but gcc got it wrong.
+It does not correctly clear the matches[4] capture group as required by ECMA-262 21.2.2.5.1, and thus incorrectly captures "bbb" for that group (see [cpp reference #Quantifiers][Quantifiers]).

 gcc|g++
 -|-
 smatch: m[0]=[zaacbbbcac] m[1]=[z] m[2]=[ac] m[3]=[a] `m[4]=[bbb]` m[5]=[c] |smatch: m[0]=[zaacbbbcac] m[1]=[z] m[2]=[ac] m[3]=[a] `m[4]=[]` m[5]=[c]

-### Assertation
+### Assertion

-Assertations (also called lookahead assertation) match conditions, rather than substrings of the input string.
+Assertions (also called lookahead Assertion) match conditions, rather than substrings of the input string.
 They never consume any characters from the input.
 >`^`

 - The position that immediately follows a *LineTerminator* character (Enable: `std::regex_constants::multiline`)